Conditional regression for single-index models: Analysis of convergence

-It is well known that in general it is not possible to obtain optimal estimates in high probability with piecewise polynomials of order greater than zero \cite[Section 3]{BCDD2}.
-For this reason, in the case of a $\cc^s$ H\"older regression function with $s>1$ we will assume the following regularity condition: \begin{enumerate}[label=\textnormal{(R)}] \item For every interval $I$ with $ \{ x \in \R^d : \langle v , x \rangle \in I \} \subset \supp \rho $, $ \var [ \langle v , X \rangle \mid \langle v , X \rangle \in I ] \gtrsim |I|^2 $. \end{enumerate} To control the distributional mismatch of the projection $ \langle \hv , X \rangle $, we will also make one of the following two assumptions: \begin{enumerate}[label=\textnormal{(P1)}] \item $X$ has spherical distribution. \end{enumerate} \begin{enumerate}[label=\textnormal{(P2)}] \item $X$ has upper bounded density $\rho$ with bounded support and, for every interval $I$ with $ \{ x \in \R^d : \langle v , x \rangle \in I \} \subset \supp \rho $, $ \rho( \{ x \in \R^d : \langle v , x \rangle \in I \} ) \gtrsim |I| $. \end{enumerate} As discussed early in Section \ref{s:AnalysisConvergence}, spherical distributions \ref{P1} provide a customary model for conditional regression estimators and cover, but are not limited to, the Gaussian distribution.
+\end{enumerate} To control the distributional mismatch of the projection $ \langle \hv , X \rangle $, we will also make one of the following two assumptions: \begin{enumerate}[label=\textnormal{(P1)}] \item $X$ has spherical distribution. \end{enumerate} \begin{enumerate}[label=\textnormal{(P2)}] \item Let $\rho$ be the distribution of $X$, and let $ \rho_v $ denote the push-forward measure of $\rho$ along the map $ x \in \R^d \mapsto \langle x , v \rangle \in \R $.
+The distribution $\rho$ has upper bounded density with bounded support, and for every interval $ I \subset \supp \rho_v $, $ \rho_v( I ) \gtrsim |I| $. \end{enumerate} As discussed early in Section \ref{s:AnalysisConvergence}, spherical distributions \ref{P1} provide a customary model for conditional regression estimators and cover, but are not limited to, the Gaussian distribution.
 On the other hand, the class \ref{P2} includes a variety of regular densities on compact normal domains, where no special symmetry is required.